pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/Testing.md

 Doing this with exhaustive testing is verbose, and there are a few problems with this:

   * We need to be intimately knowledgeable in how the login feature works so that we can assert on how its state changes and how its effects feed data back into the system.
-* If the login feature were to change its logic we may get test failures here even though the logic we are acutally trying to test doesn't really care about those changes.
+  * If the login feature were to change its logic we may get test failures here even though the logic we are actually trying to test doesn't really care about those changes.
   * This test is very long, and so if there are other similar but slightly different flows we want to test we will be tempted to copy-and-paste the whole thing, leading to lots of duplicated, fragile tests.

 Non-exhaustive testing allows us to test the high-level flow that we are concerned with, that of login causing the selected tab to switch to activity, without having to worry about what is happening inside the login feature.
 To do this, we can turn off ``TestStore/exhaustivity`` in the test store, and then just assert on what we are interested in: